 This is an integrated collection in which format is typically secondary to content.
 Books, videotapes, DVDs, and CD-ROMs appear next to each other on the shelf.
 There is one exception.
 Full-length audio books (CD's) are shelved separately.
 They are located in the east hallway in the Youth Collection next to the Biography section.

-The call number location, appropriate interest level for each item, content summary, and links for webbing are indicated in the item record on UNISTAR, Rod Library's online public access catalog.
+The call number location, appropriate interest level for each item, content summary, and links for webbing are indicated in the item record in OneSearch!, Rod Library's online public access catalog.

 The reference section consists of two parts.